 The Student Representative Council (SRC) promotes leadership within the School and encourages students to participate in decision making processes.
-It is managed by the two School Captains, Ms Ruby Tran and Mr Michael Dao, elected democratically by the students, and a senior Teacher, who met monthly and on an as required basis.
+It is managed Dr Kelly, and a variety of student representatives elected democratically by the students, meetings are held regularly and a number of important events raising funds for the school were undertaken in 2015.
+The now famous SRC cake sale and of course Halloween.